Create and update resources

 A complete example of a YAML file with resource definitions for a Decodable pipeline to move data between two Apache Kafka topics can be found below.

-Call decodable apply with the name of the file(s) holding the resource definition(s).
+Call apply with the name of one or more files holding the resource definitions.

 decodable apply resources.yaml

-If you specify - in place of an input file name then apply will read from stdin, which is useful when used with other shell commands.
+If you specify - in place of an input file name, apply will read from stdin.
+This can be useful when used with decodable query or other shell commands.

 ---